With the emergence of the #metoo movement, there has been even more talk about “consent” in our culture and the media.

 Enthusiastic consent is always the goal.
 Anything less must be thoroughly and explicitly discussed.

-Your partner cannot assume that just because you consented to one thing, that you consented to another.
+In addition, your partner cannot assume that just because you consented to one thing, that you consented to another.

-Specificity in the context of consent means that you obtain as much specific information as you can from your partner prior to playing.
+Specificity in consent means that you get as much specific information as you can from your partner prior to playing.